nooderbot/privacy-policy/README.md

 Role ids

 # Why we need your information
 We need the information described above to provide the basic services we offer to you.
+Such as Auto-Moderation (Anti-Invites, Anti-Phishing).

 # How we use your information